aaagab/mstools/readme.md

 for publish profiles there is an option to synchronize (mirror) files from sources to build: `/p:DeleteExistingFiles=True`
 Odly that option does not work for folder in publish directory.
 So there is no way to automatically remove them, it has to be done manually.

+msdeploy with args -skip:objectName=dirPath,absolutePath={} only accept an absolute path to be accurate.
+If a relative path is given then any relative path that matches the path is going to be affected.
+For instance a \\log path would skip all \\log folders in the project.
+If full path can't be provided at least provide root folders for instance /e/example/log .
+For a web application on azure pipeline release the path is the web application path not the physical internal path.
+For instance the full path would be www.example.com//e/example/App_Data